libxml-raku/LibXML-raku/doc/Parser.md

     temp LibXML.skip-xml-declaration = True;
     temp LibXML.skip-dtd = True;
-    tmep LibXML.tag-expansion = False;
+    temp LibXML.tag-expansion = False;

-If skip-xml-declaration is True, the XML declaration is omitted during serialization.
+If `skip-xml-declaration` is True, the XML declaration is omitted during serialization.

-If skip-dtd is defined is True, an existing DTD would not be serialized with the document.
+If `skip-dtd` is defined is True, an existing DTD would not be serialized with the document.

-If tag-expansion is True empty tags are displayed as open and closing tags rather than the shortcut.
+If `tag-expansion` is True empty tags are displayed as open and closing tags rather than the shortcut.
 For example the empty tag *foo * will be rendered as *&lt;foo&gt;&lt;/foo&gt; * rather than *&lt;foo/&gt; *.

 PARSER OPTIONS
 ==============